Israel says it intercepted first incoming missile from Yemen as war in Middle East intensifies

 Israel strikes Iranian nuclear facilities

+Israel focused its attacks Friday on sites “in the heart of Tehran” where ballistic missiles and other weapons are produced, the military said.
+It said it also hit missile launchers and storage sites in Western Iran, while witnesses in eastern Tehran reported a partial power outage following airstrikes.

-Bahreini's announcement came just hours after Iranian state media said two nuclear facilities had come under attack.
+Iranian state media said Friday that two nuclear facilities had come under attack.
 Israel, which had threatened to “escalate and expand” its campaign against Tehran, claimed responsibility, and Iran quickly threatened to retaliate.

 “Iran will exact HEAVY price for Israeli crimes,” Iranian Foreign Minister Abbas Araghchi said via X.